CCI-SALINITY/Level4-Processor/README.md

 # Level4-Processor

-<h3>Level 4 - Year 1 Processor</h3>
+<h3>Level 4 - Year 1 and 2 Processor</h3>

-The processing chain used in Year 1 to generate the CRDP for SSS ECV is drawn on the following picture.
+The processing chain used in Year 1 and 2 to generate the CRDP for SSS ECV is drawn on the following picture.
 3 entries are used; one for each main satellite data inputs.

 <img src="https://github.com/CCI-SALINITY/Level4-Processor/blob/master/Year1/CCI%20salinity%20production%20chain.png">